Opus10/django-pgtrigger/docs/advanced_installation.rst

     Installing, uninstalling, enabling, and disabling triggers are global operations that call ``ALTER`` on the table.
-These should never be called in application code, and they interfere with migrations.
+These should never be called in application code, and they will also interfere with migrations.
 Only use them when absolutely necessary or when manually managing trigger installations outside of migrations.
     If you want to temporarily ignore a trigger in an application, see the :ref:`ignoring_triggers` section.